Skip to content

 Software Environment

-Download and install the latest Microsoft Assessment and Deployment Kit.
-Select the Deployment Tools feature during installation.
-This kit provides the Windows System Image Manager (“SIM”); and Deployment and Imaging Tools Environment (including dism.exe and oscdimg.exe) tools required for this process.
+Download and the latest Microsoft Assessment and Deployment Kit and select the Deployment Tools feature during installation.
+This kit provides the Windows System Image Manager (“SIM”), and the Deployment and Imaging Tools Environment required for this process.

 Working Directories